IanLKaplan/GalleryBuilder/README.md

 Obviously these galleries are not as flexible as the Gallery based photo galleries, which allowed new photos to be added to the gallery.
 I may add this type of gallery in the future.
 I have written gallery code for the [nderground](www.nderground.net) social network and I may reuse this code in the future.

 When I looked at the Gallery web site, I found that the software is no longer being supported by the original group (see [Gallery is going into hibernation](http://galleryproject.org/time-to-hibernate) ).
-Hopefully this software will be of use to people who are trying to migrate away from Gallery.
+Hopefully this software will be of use to other people who are trying to migrate away from Gallery 2.